 They found a manager in Cliff Martinez, who also handled the Crows, Crickets, Sparks Of Rhythm, and Pretenders, among others.
 However, the Mello-Tones got to record for Decca through their own efforts.
 They had a friend who introduced them to Louis Armstrong, who sent them to DJ Willie Bryant, who sent them to Milt Gabler, Decca's Artist and Repertoire man (his session credits included Louis Jordan and Bill Haley).
 They were signed in late March or early April of 1954.

 Martinez' contribution at this point was his secretary and girlfriend, "shake dancer" Margarita "Marga" Benitez.
 He got involved and made a package deal with Decca, in which they got two acts: calypso-singing Marga, and her new "back-up group," the Mello-Tones.
-At a single session on April 6, 1954, they recorded "Man Loves Woman" and "Winos On Parade" behind Marga and, under their own name, "I'm Just Another One In Love With You" and "I'm Gonna Get (What I Came For Last Night)."
+At a single session on April 6, 1954, they recorded "Man Loves Woman" and "Winos On Parade" behind Marga and, under their own name, "I'm Just Another One In Love With You" (originally done by Sarah McLawler on King in September 1952) and "I'm Gonna Get (What I Came For Last Night)."
 Gabler supervised the session and both records were released in May.
 Neither record was sent out for review, although Marga's disk was listed as a just-released record in both the May 29 and June 26 issues of Billboard.
 Actually, I have difficulty in imagining Milt Gabler supervising this session (or even sitting through it) after working with talent like Louis Jordan and Bill Haley.